bacalhau-project/bacalhau/docs/cli-flags/all-flags.md

   -o, --output-volumes strings   name:path of the output data volumes. 'outputs:/outputs' is always added.
-      --skip-syntax-checking     Skip having 'shellchecker' verify syntax of the command --verifier string          What verification engine to use to run the job (default "ipfs")
+      --skip-syntax-checking     Skip having 'shellchecker' verify syntax of the command --verifier string          What verification engine to use to run the job (default "ipfs") -w, --wait                     Wait For Job To Finish And Print Output
 ```

 ### List